reubenfirmin/kdemo.cc/README.md

 ## Calling APIs

-The booksearch demo implements a simple HttpClient - just a wrapper around fetch with some convenience.
-BookApi demonstrates deserializing responses.
+The booksearch demo implements a simple `HttpClient` - just a wrapper around fetch with some convenience. `BookApi` demonstrates deserializing responses.
+It would be straightforward to wrap Axios or Ky though, if you wanted something prebuilt.

+## Wrapping JS Libraries

+Speaking of which, you can of course use js libraries.
+Check out how `Sortable` is bound; the kanban demo uses this.

 ## CSS

-Demo #9 above demonstrates the inline css dsl.
+Demo #6 above demonstrates the inline css dsl.

+## Components

+You can just compose together functions to extend the dsl, as in, for example, the call to sliders() in `ChartCard`.

+However, you may prefer to make more reusable components.
+Check out the `Card` class to see a very simple component, and then check out the usages of the `card` function.